This post may contain affiliate links. Please read our disclosure policy.

 A Feast for the Eyes and Mouth!

-Meats: You typically need about 3-4 slices of meat per person.
-Salami, Ham, Pepperoni, Pastrami, peppered beef, Spanish chorizo, cured sausage, pate, prosciutto, Italian bresaola, Spanish jamon (ham)
+Meats.
+You typically need about 3-4 slices of meat per person.
+Use different types of meat: salami, ham, pepperoni, pastrami, peppered beef, Spanish chorizo, cured sausage, pate, prosciutto, Italian bresaola, or Spanish jamon (ham).

-Cheese: provide about 2-3 oz per person.
+Cheese.
+Provide about 2-3 ounces per person.
 Try to mix a soft cheese with a harder cheese.
-Cheddar, brie, colby, mozzarella, pepper Jack, feta, Parmesan Swiss, Italian Piave, small cheese ball.
+Cheddar, brie, Colby, mozzarella, pepper Jack, feta, Parmesan Swiss, Italian Piave, Gouda blue cheese, or a small cheese ball.

-Bread/Crackers: Ritz, pita, grissini breadstick, Parmesan crisps, toasted crostini, Artisan crackers, baguette, pretzels, wheat thins, Triscuts.
+Bread/crackers.
+Ritz, pita, grissini breadstick, Parmesan crisps, toasted crostini, Artisan crackers, baguette, pretzels, wheat thins, or Triscuts.

-Nuts: Nuts can be raw, roasted, salted or candied.
-Pistachio, almonds, macadamia, pecans.
+Nuts. (raw, roasted, salted, or candied) Pistachio, almonds, macadamia, or pecans.

-Produce: provide a variety of colors and textures.
+Produce.
+Provide a variety of colors and textures.
 Include both dried and fresh produce.
-Apples, snap peas, raisins, carrots, cherry tomatoes, snap peas, berries, grapes, olives, dried apricots, mini pickles, craisins.
+Apples, snap peas, raisins, carrots, cherry tomatoes, snap peas, blueberries, raspberries, pears, grapes, olives, dried apricots, mini pickles, or craisins.

 How to Make a Charcuterie Board

+Using dips.
 If you are using any sauces, or dips place them in a small bowl or cup.
-Use different sized dishes for different dips/sauces.
+Use different-sized dishes for different dips/sauces.
 If you have one bowl place it in the center of the board.
 If you have 2 or more, space them evenly on the board.
 Now you can arrange your other items around the bowls.

-The meats should be pre sliced and can be rolled, folded or stacked.
+Meat.
+The meats should be pre sliced and can be rolled, folded, or stacked.
 To make it easier have the cheese pre-sliced, or cubed as well, but if you decide to place them in a block be sure to have a small cheese knife available.

+Make it pretty.
 You can arrange the items so that there’s a pattern or symmetry, or you can make it look random.
-Garnish with herbs or other leaves.
+Garnish with fresh herbs or other leaves.

 Depending on the size of your tray you may want to prepare the items ahead of time.
 Most items can be prepared and stored separately until you’re ready to arrange your tray.